Sciss/LinuxConfig/RaspberryPi4Infos.md

 Mount the boot partition on a desktop computer.
 Go into its root directory and write `touch ssh`.

-To find the Pi on the net, `ssh pi@raspberry.local` should be enough.
+To find the Pi on the net, `ssh pi@raspberrypi.local` should be enough.
 You can also use `nmap`:

     sudo nmap -sn 192.168.0.0/24